Jagadeesh-pradhani/drone_autonav/README.md

     - `uav.launch.launch.py`: Launch file for UAV-related files.

 ## Summary
-This package uses a structured approach to autonomous navigation by combining A* search for path planning, collision checking via an OccupancyGrid, and dynamic path modification (altering altitude) to safely avoid obstacles.
-The separation of concerns into different nodes (planner and goal publisher) and launch files makes the system modular and easier to manage.
+This package uses a structured approach to autonomous navigation by combining A* search for path planning, collision checking via an OccupancyGrid, and dynamic path modification (altering altitude) to avoid obstacles